 Pick up the children, grandchildren, relatives, friends and neighbors.
-Bring a blanket or lawn chairs—join us for this special weekend in the serene setting of Hawkeye Antique Acres’ natural amphitheater, rural Waukee, Iowa, Exit 117 of I-80, at 3322 Ute Avenue.
+Bring a blanket or lawn chairs—join us for this special weekend at our brand new location.
 For more information about this event or how you can volunteer, register as a vendor or make a donation please visit our Contact Us page.

 NOTE: The White Eagle Pow Wow is a 501c3, non-profit organization (DLN 17053212045022, Employer ID 22-3859273).
 Thank you for your time and considerations.

 September 16, 17, and 18, 2016

 Iowa State Fairgrounds